The Institute for Therapy through the Arts

 ITA is nationally recognized and has distinguished itself in the use of integrated arts approaches to help children, adults and families to improve functioning related to psychological, developmental, physical or cognitive factors.

-ITA offers individual and group therapy sessions at the Music Institute of Chicago’s Evanston West (Dempster Street), Highland Park, and Winnetka campuses.
+ITA offers individual and group therapy sessions at the Music Institute of Chicago’s Downtown Evanston (1702 Sherman Avenue), Downtown Chicago, Lake Forest, and Winnetka campuses.

 The primary goals of the Institute for Therapy through the Arts are to: